Liebster Immanuel, Herzog der Frommen, BWV 123: 5

 The bass aria, "Laß, o Welt, mich aus Verachtung in betrübter Einsamkeit" (O world, with disdain leave me alone in troubled solitude), features a flauto traverso as obbligato instrument.
-The phrase about "distressed solitude" is illustrated by "harmonic twists".
+The phrase about "troubled solitude" is illustrated by "harmonic twists".
 Gardiner described it as "one of the loneliest arias Bach ever wrote".
 The voice is only accompanied by a single flute and a "staccato" continuo.
-Gardiner described the compared the vocal line as "fragile" and "bleak in its isolation", and compared the sound of the flute to "some consoling guardian angel".
+Gardiner described the vocal line as "fragile" and "bleak in its isolation", and compared the sound of the flute to "some consoling guardian angel".

 6

-The cantata is closed by an unusual four-part chorale, "Drum fahrt nur immer hin, ihr Eitelkeiten, du, Jesu, du bist mein, und ich bin dein" (Therefore be gone always, you vanities, you, Jesus, you are mine, and I am yours).
+The cantata is closed by an unusual four-part chorale, "Drum fahrt nur immer hin, ihr Eitelkeiten, du, Jesu, du bist mein, und ich bin dein" (Therefore, be gone always, you vanities, you, Jesus, you are mine, and I am yours).
 The Abgesang of the bar form is unusually repeated, the repeat marked piano.
 The reason is likely the text which ends "bis man mich einsten legt ins Grab hinein" (until one day I am laid in the grave).
 Dürr noted similar soft endings also in Bach's early cantatas Gottes Zeit ist die allerbeste Zeit, BWV 106, and Gott, wie dein Name, so ist auch dein Ruhm, BWV 171, but also in 1725 in Also hat Gott die Welt geliebt, BWV 68.